-It’s definitely possible to organize a walk-in pantry in a weekend — even a big pantry like mine!
+It’s definitely possible to organize a walk-in pantry in a weekend, as you’ll see from my own experience.
 You’ll want to break it down into the following steps:

 - Step One: Find an inspiration photo of the pantry you want to use as a guide.

 - Step Two: Clear the entire space and measure everything.

 - Step Three: Acquire the containers you’ll use.

 - Step Four: Group like items together in “zones” and label everything.

 - Step Five: Assess the space, and reorganize if needed until it’s right!

 (I’ll explain exactly how I did this below, and provide a complete list of my favorite pantry organizing products at the bottom of the post!)

 This past weekend, I found myself free of any social, youth sports or other commitments.
 Anyone who knows me knows that this is highly unusual for me!
 I decided to make the most of my time by organizing a walk-in pantry that badly needed it.